 This diagram is a schematic representation of the classification of rhinitis.

-N.B.
-There are miscellaneous other causes.
-The most important is Rhinitis Medicamentosa.
-This form of rhinitis is caused by drugs.
-Most notable are over the counter drugs such as oxymetazoline and xylometazoline.
+Drug-induced rhinitis is called rhinitis medicamentosa.
+The most notable causes are over the counter drugs such as oxymetazoline and xylometazoline.
 These are the active ingredients in Sinex and Otrivine and are used by patients who have a blocked nose to get decongestion and relief.
 They are very effective but, if used beyond about ten days, cause a rebound congestion and hypersensitivity in the mucosa.
 This is rhinitis medicamentosa.

 The symptoms of allergic rhinitis are sneezing, nasal itching, clear nasal discharge and nasal obstruction.
 These occur on exposure to the allergen.
 In seasonal allergic rhinitis, these symptoms are pronounced during the summer and when the grass has been cut.
 People allergic to cats get the same symptoms when a cat is or has been, present in a room.